oniyukii/anxiety/scenes/act4.md

 {{/if}}

 {{if _.TOP_FEAR=="alone"}}
 s: È SOLO GENTILE!
-NESSUNO VUOLE *VERAMENTE* STARE VICINO A NOI!
+NESSUNO VUOLE *VERAMENTE* STARCI VICINO!
 {{/if}}

 {{if _.TOP_FEAR=="bad"}}